399 Ontario Street

 The library is staffed by one employee and numerous volunteers.
 The library is open to the public and serves residents of Point Marion and Springhill Township free of charge.
 A board of nine members who volunteer their time and assume responsibility for managing, operations, and maintenance manages the library.

-The library is funded through a combination of memorials, donations and contributions from the County Commissioners, Albert Gallatin School Board, and Borough Council and local service organizations.
+The library is funded through a combination of memorials, donations and contributions from the County Commissioners, Albert Gallatin School Board, and Borough Council.
 Prior to the Point Marion School’s sale, the Albert Gallatin School Board provided rent-free space and utilities to the library.
-The current owner, the Stillwagon family, have continued to provide rent-free space, but the library board is responsible for utilities and maintenance.
+The current owners have continued to provide rent-free space, but the library board is responsible for utilities and maintenance.